Wekkel/periscope-patrol/ARCHITECTURE.md

 The repository's fixed test command runs the following controls.
 A non-zero result stops the test run and the patch is not accepted.

+`node tests/run-all.mjs .` is the single command that runs all eight controls.

 1. `generate-call-graph.mjs` mechanically regenerates the simulation call graph.
+   A failure means the generated inventory is incomplete or inconsistent; stop and fix the generator or source shape.
 2. `quality-gates.mjs` checks byte budgets, required system/station composition,
    forbidden layer accesses and the no-inheritance rule.
+A failure blocks the patch and identifies the violated boundary.
 3. `behaviour.mjs` tests pure navigation, TDC, hull, optics and render-recovery behavior.
+A failure is a behavioral regression to isolate before delivery.
 4. `boot-harness.mjs` loads the classic scripts, exercises a patrol and command paths, renders every station, and verifies audio, canvas and recovery state.
+Any exception or missing station render blocks delivery.
 5. The ESLint global generator plus `no-undef` checks unresolved identifiers;
    generated globals are deliberately top-level only.
+A real unresolved identifier is repaired; the allowlist is not broadened to hide it.
 6. `verify-call-graph.mjs` compares update/updateSub order with the immutable
    pre-Step-7 baseline `tests/call-graph-baseline-pre-step7.json`.
+A difference is investigated as a possible gameplay change.
+The baseline is updated only after explicit approval, never merely to make the test green.
 7. `verify-call-targets.mjs` checks that system calls resolve to declared targets.
+A missing target requires an explicit dependency or caller repair.
 8. `verify-render-call-targets.mjs` checks render callers and layout propagation.
+A failure means the complete render call chain must be repaired before delivery.

 The render-call baseline is stored in `tests/render-call-graph-step7b-pre.json`.
 The quality gate also forbids new `class ... extends ...` declarations anywhere